Learning Math with Safari Ltd.

 -Build Numbers Preschoolmom free Snap Cube Number Mats

-A pictograph is a chart that is used to compare groups of data.
-In pictographs, pictures or the actual objects are used represent a certain amount of things in each group.
+A bar graph is a chart that is used to compare groups of data.
+In bar graphs, bars or columns are used to represent the amount of things in each group